 Vocal samples are some of the most versatile sounds to work with.
-They can be easily cut, stretched, and transposed to fit just about any genre or style.
+They can easily be cut, stretched, and transposed to fit just about any genre or style.
 As a primer, listen to Burial and J Dilla, two masters of vocal sampling.

 It’s a small, but fun challenge to edit vocal samples so they don’t sound anything like lyrics or their source material.
 In general, using sounds as they weren’t intended to be used brings a lot of satisfaction, especially when their application is common.